Mridula78/AL_SamplingWithRandomWeights/README.md

 This repository contains the official implementation of the paper:

 > **Are Candidate Models Really Needed for Active Learning?**
-> Harshini Mridula Mohana, Maanya Manjunatha, S.H.
+> Harshini Mridula Mohan, Maanya Manjunatha, S.H.
 Shabbeer Basha, Nitin Cheekatla

 ## Overview